felixm-lb/pov_templates/aws/functionality/README.md

 - S3 bucket (for configuration)
 - SSH keypair (for access without SSM)
 - Lightbits cluster:
   - Instances: i3en.6xlarge
   - Count: 3
 - Client VM:
   - Instance: m5.xlarge
   - Count: 1
+- Internet Gateway for external internet access
+- Security Group for the client
+- IAM Instance Profile for the client to use SSM and access the config s3 bucket
+- A bunch of FIO scripts

 ## How do I run it?